emc-mongoose/mongoose/doc/design/distributed_mode.md

 # Design

-The distributed mode test involves some set of the Mongoose nodes.
+The distributed mode test involves at least one master node and some set of the slave nodes.
 The test may be started from any node from that set.
-The node selected to start the test should be treated as the *local node*.
-The local node is not excluded from the actual load execution.
+The node selected to start the test should be treated as the *master node*.
+The master node is not excluded from the actual load execution.

-## Local
+## Master Node

-Local node loads the scenario into the corresponding scripting engine.
+Master node loads the scenario into the corresponding scripting engine.
 The scripting engine instantiates the scenario steps.
 Each load step consists of its local and remote parts.
 The local step functionality:

 * step slicing
-* load the input items and distribute to the nodes
+* load the input items and distribute to the slave nodes
 * item output file aggregation (optional)
 * I/O traces aggregation (optional)